 Cinecittà after the war

 By the 1950s, American production companies in search of cheap facilities began to turn their attention to Cinecittà.
 Films like Roman Holiday and Three Coins in the Fountain took advantage of both the facilities at Cinecittà and the possibilities for location shooting in Rome itself.
 (It has sometimes been more convenient to rebuild the nearby city on the Cinecittà lot, though: for example, the famous scene featuring the Trevi Fountain in La Dolce Vita was actually shot on set at the studios.
 The studios also hosted many epic productions, an early example being Quo Vadis? in 1951.
 Ben Hur was filmed here in 1959, and the production of Cleopatra was moved from London to Cinecittà following problems with budgeting, bad weather and Elizabeth Taylor's health.

 Cinecittà Studios was privatised in the mid 1990s, and it now hosts many television productions as well as films.
 The studio is closed to the public, although it occasionally opens for tours.
 There are plans to open a full studio tour, along with a theme park called Cinecittà World, at some point in the near future.

-The official website of Cinecittà can be found at Cinecitta Studios (in English).
+The official website of Cinecittà can be found at Cinecitta Studios.